kedro-org/kedro/docs/source/tutorial/tutorial_template.md

 kedro new
 ```

-Alternatively, if you want the full example code added to the project in advance, generate a project from the [Kedro starter for the spaceflights tutorial](https://github.com/kedro-org/kedro-starters/tree/main/spaceflights):
+Alternatively, if you want the working example code added to the project in advance, generate a project from the [Kedro starter for the spaceflights tutorial](https://github.com/kedro-org/kedro-starters/tree/main/spaceflights):

 ```
 run `kedro new --starter=spaceflights`